ctf0/SimpleMenu/README.md

     ],

     /*
-     * where to search for the template views relative to "resources\views" folder */
+     * where to search for the template views ? (relative to "resources\views" folder) */
     'templatePath' => 'pages',

     /*
-     * the path where we will save the route list for multiLocal route resolving */
+     * the path where we will save the routes list
+     */
     'routeListPath' => storage_path('logs/simpleMenu.php'),

     /*
-     * what happens when a route is available in one locale "en" but not in another "fr", add either
+     * where to redirect when a route is available in one locale "en" but not in another "fr" ?
-     * 'home' = '/' or
-     * 'error' = '404'
      */
     'unFoundLocalizedRoute' => 'home',

     /*
-     * pages controller namespace
+     * pages action controller namespace
      */
-    'pagesControllerNS'=> 'App\Http\Controllers',
+    'pagesControllerNS' => 'App\Http\Controllers',

     /*
-     * css farmework
+     * the user model we are going to use for the admin page */
+    'userModel' => App\User::class,

+    /*
+     * by default when removing a nested page, all of its 'Descendants' gets cleared.
+     * but what about when removing the root, do you also want the same behavior ?
      */
+    'clearRootDescendants' => false,

+    /*
+     * css farmework for admin pages
+     */
-    'framework'=> 'bulma',
+    'framework' => 'bulma',
 ];
 ```